 A valuable source of ideas comes from Nrich, see these activities.
 (Nrich also have a Virtual Geoboard in their generic interactive resources collection (scroll down the page).
 Also from Nrich, we have Exploring Mathematics on dotty grids.

-A search for further activities returned this activity builder from Desmos.
-Exploring Triangle Area with GeoBoards.
+A search for further activities returned this Desmos resource, Exploring Area with Geoboards; Triangles.